 Alberta Construction Association (ACA) promotes adoption of standard "CCDC" forms of contract by Project Owners.
-Numerous public-sector Project Owners have been reluctant to adopt standard CCDC contracts.
+These are widely utilized by the private sector Project Owners, but the public sector Project Owners have been reluctant to adopt them.
 This lack of adoption creates an issue - lack of true understanding of the terms and conditions of the non-standard contract!